Online Will vs Solicitor — Which Is Right for You? (2026)

 Can I switch from a solicitor's Will to an online Will?

-Start for free.
-Upgrade to Premium for $99/year — includes unlimited updates, lawyer review, digital vault, executor notifications, and estate administration.
+Create your Will for $99/year — includes unlimited updates, identity-verified digital signing, digital vault, executor notifications, and estate administration.
 No hidden fees.